aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

 ### Data Collection and Preprocessing

-Occurrence records were downloaded using `occ_search()` from the `rgbif` package.
+Occurrence records were downloaded using `occ_search()` from `rgbif`.
 The dataset was filtered to remove missing coordinates and records with high spatial uncertainty.
 Records prior to 1980 were excluded to focus on recent decades, where sampling effort and georeferencing accuracy are generally higher.
 A geographic bounding box was applied to ensure that only records within Italy were retained.

 ```r
 occ_gbif <- occ_search(